lfreese/lfreese.github.io/_pages/research.md

 My work answers questions that are policy relevant, informing local, national and global regulatory bodies of important sustainability considerations.

 ### Community Informed
-I work with local communities to root my work in local contexts, particularly focusing on equity and justice of the energy transition.
+I work with communities to root my work in local contexts, particularly focusing on equity and justice of the energy transition.

 ## Current Projects